What your spreadsheet was trying to be.

 Not a feed.
 A command center for what you collect.

-Your home screen shows what matters right now — collection status, items you're tracking, and action items that need a decision.
+Your home screen shows what matters now: collection status, tracked items, and action items that need a decision.
 No scrolling for relevance.
-The signals come to you.

 Your collection at a glance